 Striking a balance between simplicity and the need to include all of this information presents its challenges, especially when trying to explain the law around data collection and what people’s rights are under the GDPR.

+- The GDPR states that privacy policies must be freely accessible at any point of contact with customers.
 As many of these contact points will be online, you should think about:

-We liked SEQ Legal’s documents best, since they were the easiest to adapt, and didn’t include US-specific wording.
-But remember: using a free generator for any legal document can be risky.
+Remember: using a free generator for any legal document can be risky.
 You should read through the document carefully before putting on your website, just in case there are any missing details or mistakes.

 If you are looking for an impartial extra set of eyes to glance over your GDPR documentation, we would be happy to help.